 I need further advice:

-Name, Course, Year of study, Details of your case (including any documentation you have received from the University about your fitness to study), What you need advice on, Date of interview or panel
+Name, Course, Year of study, When your meeting/panel is (invitation letter would be helpful), Details of your case (including any documentation you have received from the University about your Support to Study process), what you need advice on.